react-native-checkbox/react-native-checkbox/README.md

 </details>

 ## Migrating from the core `react-native` module
 This module was created when the CheckBox was split out from the core of React Native.
-To migrate to this module you need to follow the installation instructions above and then change you imports from:
+To migrate to this module you need to follow the installation instructions above and then change your imports from:

 ```javascript
 import { CheckBox } from 'react-native';